- You don’t get anything clean without getting something else dirty. -Cecil Baxter

 Show your kid your open empty hands.
 Place an object like your keys in one of your hands and close both hands.
 Put your hands behind your back and switch the object back and forth between them.
 Bring your closed hands back in front of you, and ask your child to guess which hand the object is in.

 So, there they are:

 9 Ways to Entertain Your Child without a smartphone.

 Do you have some tried and true non-electronic kid entertaining ideas?
 Leave your tip in the comments below.

 Here Are 6 of America’s Most Heroic Dogs and They Are AMAZING!

 There isn’t another animal in the world that is as loved as dogs are.
 We love our own dogs, we love our friends dogs, we love dogs we simply see on the street.
 We often reward them with the toys we see on DogProductPicker.com, just to show them how much we love them.
 If there’s one thing we love more than a dog, it’s a heroic dog.
-Do you have a soft spot for heroic dogs?
+Do you have a soft spot for heroic dogs too?
 Remember TV classics like Lassie or heart-warming family films like Homeward Bound?
 Stories of dogs rescuing their humans (or even complete strangers) captures our love and affection like few things do.
 Real-life dogs rescuing real-life humans is even more compelling.
 Dogs are very loyal and loving so anything we can do to help them when they’re down or upset, we should do such as help relieving a dog’s anxiety when they’re scared by fireworks, storms or other loud noises.
 Here are 6 true accounts of dogs who saved people from peril.